-The eMAJ is a 36 credit degree program with both a thesis and non-thesis option.
+The eMAJ is a 36-credit degree program with both a thesis and non-thesis option.
 All students are required to complete six core courses and four elective courses (see Appendix A for course descriptions).
 Required core courses for the thesis and non-thesis options, and elective courses are presented below.
-The current Graduate Student Catalog/Bulletin is available online at: http://www.tsu.edu/academics/colleges-and-schools/the-graduate-school/graduate-catalog.php
+The current TSU Graduate Student Catalog/Bulletin is available online via the University web-site.